aubreyrjones/lemon-py/README.md

 A. I have no idea how to easily, automatically compile a Python extension on Windows.
 I think we would need to output a VS project, and that's more than I want to deal with.
 Especially because I haven't written code on Windows in years.
+If you know how to do this, please submit a PR.

 Q. OSX support?

-A. Should be easily enough to make that work.
-Please submit a PR.
+A. Should be easily enough to make that work, but I do not have a Mac.
+Please submit a PR or Macbook.

 Q. Why C++ instead of C?